abdullahdangac/Differential-Drive-Robot-Simulations/README.md

 $w : angular$&nbsp; $velocity$&nbsp; $of$&nbsp; $robot$
 $r : radius$&nbsp; $of$&nbsp; $curvature$;
 $l : width$&nbsp; $of$&nbsp; $robot$;

+By varying the velocities of the two wheels, we can vary the trajectories that the robot takes.
+Because the rate of rotation $w$ about the ICC must be the same for both wheels, we can write the following equations:

 $$v_l = w(r - \frac{l}{2})$$